Thomasjkeel/jsmetrics/README.rst

 .. .. _Contributing Guidelines: https://github.com/Thomasjkeel/jsmetrics/blob/master/.github/CONTRIBUTING.rst

 ..
-How to cite this library
+How to cite this package
 .. ------------------------
 ..
 If you wish to cite `jsmetrics` in a research publication, we kindly ask that you use the bibliographical reference information available through `Zenodo`